electrified/rc2014-82c55-ide/README.md

 PPIDE8BIT       .EQU    FALSE
 ```

-This is the configuration mode for the DiskIO v3, and it expects the board to be at I/O address 0x20, so set the A5 switch "on" and all the others off.
+This is the configuration mode for the DiskIO v3, and again it expects the I/O address to be set to 0x20

+Note that there is a bug in the PPIDE support in this version, meaning real IDE hard drives (not CompactFlash devices) may not be detected.
+This has been fixed in mainline RomWBW (see https://github.com/wwarthen/RomWBW/issues/2).
+If you are experiencing this problem, commenting out https://github.com/sbelectronics/RomWBW/blob/master/Source/HBIOS/ppide.asm#L1008 "CALL	PPIDE_SETFEAT" should fix it, however using mainline RomWBW is preferred.

 ## Getting started with z88dk
 Support has only recently landed  so you'll need a very recent pull of z88dk.